fishsciences/artemis_methods/intro/estimating_eDNA.md

 is taken to be any sample which requires more than the threshold number of cycles to detect, there is a data censoring process occuring.
-Crucially, because the Cq values are dependent on the standard curve and hence specifics to a particular lab, the censoring point is also lab dependent.
+Crucially, because the Cq values are dependent on the standard curve and hence specifics of a particular lab, the censoring point is also lab dependent.